 Leveraged Buyout Model (LBO)

 The entire objective of merger modeling is to understand the impact of an acquisition to the acquirer’s EPS and how the new EPS compares with the existing one.
-If the new EPS being higher, the transaction is called “accretive” while the opposite scenario would be termed as “dilutive”.
+If the new EPS is higher, the transaction is called “accretive” while the opposite scenario would be termed “dilutive”.

 Comparable Company Analysis

-In this analysis we we compare the financial metrics of a company against similar firms in industry.
-It is based on an assumption that similar companies would have similar valuations multiples, such as EV/EBITDA, P/E, P/BV.
+In this analysis we compare the financial metrics of a company against similar firms in the industry.
+It is based on an assumption that similar companies would have similar valuation multiples, such as EV/EBITDA, P/E, P/BV.

 Credit Rating Model